openwebbuild/near-contract-registry/README.md

 ## How to Contribute

-For any suggestions, or you'd like to add your projects, please feel free to create pull requests or submit issues.
+If you have any suggestions of improving the contract registry, or if you'd like to add your own projects, please feel free to create pull requests or submit issues.